MenkeTechnologies/zpwr/README.md

 You need to change the Terminal font to support the Powerline triangles and other special characters in the PowerLevel 9k font.

-The installer installs Hack Nerd Font on the Mac with Homebrerw and Powerline Symbols on Linux.
+The installer installs Hack Nerd Font on the Mac with Homebrew and Powerline Symbols on Linux.
+Consult your terminal emulator documentation for details on how to change the font.

 ## GITHUB_ACCOUNT variable